Napoleonic looting of art: Rome and the Papal States

-After the Armistice of Bologna, the Papal States sent over 500 manuscripts and 100 artworks to France on the condition that the French army would not occupy Rome.
+After the Armistice of Bologna, the Papal States sent over 500 manuscripts and 100 artworks to France on the condition that the French Army would not occupy Rome.
 The Pope had to pay the costs of transporting the manuscripts and artworks to Paris.
-Commission member Jacques-Pierre Tinet took the Raphael altarpieces ceded by the armistice of Bologna, but also an additional 31 paintings, a number of which were by Raphael and Pietro Perugino.
+Commission member Jacques-Pierre Tinet took the Raphael altarpieces ceded by the armistice, but also an additional 31 paintings, a number of which were by Raphael and Perugino.

 Tensions ran high between the French and the Romans.
 In August 1796, Roman rioters attacked French commissioners to protest the appropriations, and a French legate was assassinated.
 The Pope himself worked to undermine the clauses of the peace treaty and to delay the actual shipment of the works.
 When the French government sent him an ultimatum on September 8, 1797, the Pope declared the treaty and Armistice of Bologna null and void.
 When the Papal armies were defeated, Roman emissaries agreed to the harsher conditions of the Treaty of Tolentino.
 French officials seized art collections in Ravenna, Rimini, Pesaro, Ancona, and Perugia.

-After the French general Mathurin-Léonard Duphot was accidentally shot and killed outside the French embassy in December 1797, French armies occupied Rome, exiled Pope Pius VI, and establishing the short-lived Roman Republic.
-Although the public was assured that their monuments wouldn't be taken, Napoleonic officials began systematically sacking the city after compiling an inventory of the Vatican's treasures.
+After French general Mathurin-Léonard Duphot was accidentally shot and killed outside the French embassy in December 1797, French armies occupied Rome, exiled Pope Pius VI, and established the short-lived Roman Republic.
+Although the public was assured that their monuments wouldn't be taken, French officials began systematically sacking the city after compiling an inventory of the Vatican's treasures.